 This article will only cover official sources.
 Although there will probably be websites that carry pirated streams of Outlander, they may contain malware or have other security problems.
 In addition, unofficial streams often have laggy, low-resolution video.
 We do not recommend using unofficial sources to stream Outlander.

 The fifth season of Outlander will only be available on region-locked platforms.
 This means that if you’re abroad and looking to watch on the same services you’d use back home, you’ll need a VPN.

 How to watch Outlander season 5 online from abroad

 VPNs allow you to spoof your location and access geo-blocked services abroad.
 Even if you’ve never heard of a VPN before, they’re simple to set-up in just a few minutes.

 Here’s how to watch Outlander season 5 online from anywhere in the world:

 - First, sign up for a suitable VPN.
-We recommend ExpressVPN but NordVPN and CyberGhost are both excellent low-cost alternatives.
+We recommend NordVPN but ExpressVPN and Surfshark are both great alternatives.